datalets/public-health-ch/README.md

 ssh -i .keys/ansible.pem ansible@<server-ip> "cd <release_dir> && make release"
 ```

+This is already part of the normal release cycle, but if you wish to update the Docker images to the latest versions separately, use:

+`make upgrade`

 ### Restoring a data backup

 For development, it's handy to have access to a copy of the production data.
 To delete your local database and restore from a file backup, run: